LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 After completing one cycle of cognitive apprenticeship (usually after completing a goal or task), you can expect to feel a desire for celebration and mental relaxation.
 You may also feel a desire to get right back to work.
 The approach in between sessions is entirely up to you.
 The goal is to make this cycle into a habit for yourself.
 Take the time to celebrate and reward yourself as best suits your personal practices for habit formation.

 Cognitive Apprenticeship has the power to support practitioners and learners alike in the rapid improvement of their craft/practice.
 You can and will get a lot from your first use of it to achieve your goals.
 When it becomes second nature for you, you'll be a world-class learner and well on your way to becoming a world-class craftsperson.
 Have fun, and happy learning!

+## Demonstration Session

+The below video shows two example cognitive apprenticeship sessions between Tanner and Adam.
+They go through two full cycles of preparation, practice/observation, and reflection, with some "meta-reflection" and discussion thrown in for good measure.

+It is a long video, so if you're strapped for time, you should skip ahead to 35:00.
+You can also play at 1.5x or 2x speed if you don't mind listening to people that sound like chipmunks.

+<div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/dbknami46w?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
+<script src="//fast.wistia.net/assets/external/E-v1.js" async></script>